Rugby-Scotland beat Italy 28-17 to extend winning streak | Sports-Games

 Rugby-Scotland beat Italy 28-17 to extend winning streak

-Scotland dug deep to overcome Italy 28-17 at the Stadio Artemio Franchi in Florence, coming back from a first half deficit through tries from Zander Fagerson, Scott Cummings and George Turner to record a fifth successive win for coach Gregor Townsend.
+Scotland dug deep to overcome Italy 28-17 at the Stadio Artemio Franchi in Florence, coming from behind through tries from Zander Fagerson, Scott Cummings and George Turner to record a fifth successive win for coach Gregor Townsend.
 A visibly fired-up Italy led 11-7 at half time, through two penalties from the 20 year-old fly half Paolo Garbisi and a sparkling counter-attacking try finished off by Matteo Minozzi.

 - READ MORE ON: